grandady/electric-vehicle/README.md

 **Calculating the average electric range by EV type (BEV and PHEV)**

+objective: The objective of calculating the average electric range by EV type (BEV and PHEV) is to compare the performance and efficiency of different electric vehicle types, informing consumer choices and technological advancements.

 ````sql

 -- Calculating the average electric range by EV type (BEV and PHEV)

 SELECT